Book Consultation

 How Gondaliya CPA Supports You

-Gondaliya CPA is a licensed Ontario CPA firm working with incorporated SMBs across Toronto, Mississauga, Vaughan, Ottawa, Brampton, Scarborough, and all of Canada.
-We offer flat-fee fixed pricing to avoid surprise bills, and we move quickly using efficient workflows and tools like QuickBooks, Hubdoc, Xero, and Rotessa.
-We follow current Canadian standards including CSRS 4200 and CSRE 2400.
+Gondaliya CPA is a Registered Ontario CPA firm working with incorporated SMBs across Toronto, Mississauga, Vaughan, Ottawa, Brampton, Scarborough, and all of Canada.
+We perform compilation engagements under CSRS 4200, and we move quickly using efficient workflows and tools like QuickBooks, Hubdoc, Xero, and Rotessa.
+We do not perform review engagements or audits, and we refer that work to a Registered public accountant.
 Clients get personal support from intake through final delivery, with documents that meet both CRA rules and lender expectations.

 2026 Update

 2026 Update — what is current: For 2026, CSRS 4200 remains the governing compilation standard and CSRE 2400 the governing review standard (CPA Canada, cpacanada.ca).
 Both sit under the CSQM 1 quality management framework.
-Plan your year-end around which level your lender accepts, since that choice drives both cost and timeline.
+Plan your year-end around which level your lender accepts, since that choice drives both the timeline and which practitioner handles the file.

 Our Actual Experience